mule-ear/supreme-fiesta/README.md

 ~~Next step is to iterate through those tld's and grab the DESCRIPTION and populate a new package table.~~

-The database is now populated.
-Now comes the hard part - creating an app that can browse the db.
+~~The database is now populated.
+Now comes the hard part - creating an app that can browse the db.~~

+The start of a curses gui app.
+This is undoubtedly going to change significantly.
+If you run portwalk.py with a package name - it will display the description of all packages with that exact name.
+If you run it without a package name - it starts the gui.
+Right now, it just displays the categories in /usr/portage - along with the description shown in the status line.
+Ctrl-x to exit.

 # To do:
 * ~~Populate the packages table~~
 * ~~Add config file (for language, database name, etc.)~~
 * ~~Add argparse for single packages/categories~~
-* Command line client to work with the database. ~~ATM the only function it has is generate new database~~
+* ~~Command line client to work with the database.
+ATM the only function it has is generate new database~~
-* (The big one) Front end curses application
+* ~~(The big one) Front end curses application~~
+* Get the curses app to display the contents of the sub-directories, the actual packages themselves.

 All of the command line switches can be set in the config file as well!
 # Usage: